-Decisions on merit shall be based on the academic staff member's performance since the last merit received or, if the member has never received merit, since initial appointment.
-While decisions on merit are based primarily on members' performance of the duties listed in Article 16 for that category of a member, outstanding contributions in the areas of scholarship and administration shall be given due consideration even if these are not among the duties listed for that category of member.
+Decisions on merit shall be based primarily on members' performance of their duties as listed in Article 16 for their present category and rank and as defined through the relevant Criteria Documents.
+Contributions in the areas of scholarship and administration shall be given due consideration even if these are not among the duties listed for that category of member.